gabstopper/smc-python/smc-monitoring/README.rst

 	    print(log)

-For example, looking for the last 10 records for source IP 192.168.4.84 and returning only fields timestamp, source, destination and service:
+Query for the last 10 records if the source IP is 192.168.4.84 and return only fields timestamp, source, destination and service:

 .. code:: python